OSDC-Code-Maven/osdc-2023-03-azrieli/README.md

    * 42:10 Git project concepts, Forking and committing

 * [Video 2-2](https://youtu.be/WuKd66rLTKw): (Freddy Adiv)
-   * 00:00 Locking files - pros and cons
+   * 00:00 Locking files in version control - pros and cons
    * 02:50 Following a project and notifications in Git
    * 05:35 Ranking mechanism of projects
    * 06:10 Structure of Git URLs, projects/ organizations/ repos